Robbinsdale’s Graeser Park Could be Closer to City Ownership

 When MnDOT dismantled three Lilac Way parks for road construction, they saved the fragments, tabletops and bases in the Beehive Graveyard.

-Now, Robbinsdale has those pieces in storage for safekeeping, so they can be used to restore Graeser Park.
+Robbinsdale has some of those fragments in storage for safekeeping until they can be used to restore Graeser Park.

 How much will it cost?
 Estimates will be determined after MnDOT clears the title of the land, and transfers it to the city of Robbinsdale.
 Fundraising will be needed for restoration.